jameshughes89/cs102/src/site/topic25.rst

 ------------------

 * The best case scenario will also depend on the specific implementation
+    * Again, depending on the direction we scann the sorted list/part

 * The situation for the best case would be if, for each of the :math:`n` elements, we only need to compare it to one thing
 * In the gif example, the best case would be if the list happened to already sorted
     * Put the smallest element (1) in sorted